 It’s essential to create an environment that promotes success in the classroom for everyone.

-This will vary depending on the individual needs of the student; however, some common accommodations for children with disabilities include:
+Accommodations will vary depending on the individual needs of the student.
+Some common accommodations for children with disabilities include:

 - allowing additional time to finish assignments